 1947 Barolo, Marchesi di Barolo

-A half bottle of an old Barolo, what could one hope for?
+A half bottle of a 70 year old Barolo, what could one hope for?
 It had a good level and it came from one of the greatest Barolo vintage ever, so I had some hopes.

 Did it fulfill them?
 Oooh yes, and then some.
 An ethereal, beautiful, complex nose that oozes class, perfect maturity and layer upon layer of the most lovely old school Nebbiolo fruit.